rollyourown-xyz/ryo-website-content/rollyourown/project_modules/ryo-ingress-proxy/index.md

 - HAProxy TCP Listeners are provisioned to the key-value folder `service/haproxy/tcp-listeners/`
 - HAProxy ACLs are provisioned to the key-value folder `service/haproxy/acl/<ACL name>/`
 - HAProxy HTTP deny rules are provisioned to the key-value folder `service/haproxy/deny/`
+- HAProxy HTTP redirect rules are provisioned to the key-value folder `service/haproxy/redirect/`
 - HAProxy use-backend rules are provisioned to the key-value folder `service/haproxy/use-backend/`

 {{< /more >}}